squared-electronic/avr-tca8418/README.md

 - Add an interrupt vector, and call `handleInterrupt` inside
 - Place `updateButtonStates` at the beginning of the main loop to process any pending interrupt events to be observable by the API on this loop

-The `wasKeyPressed` and similar API is guaranteed to only return `true` once, then be false after the next call ot `updateButtonStates`, unless the key is re-pressed.
+The `wasKeyPressed` and similar API is guaranteed to only return `true` once, then be false after the next call to `updateButtonStates`, unless the key is re-pressed.
 Use `isKeyHeld` to detect holds.
-This prevents duplicate events on checking for a key press each on each loop.
+This prevents duplicate events on checking for a key press on each loop.

 The driver guarantees each iteration of the main loop is completed with the same information.
-For example, if an interrupt arrives in the middle of the main loop, no state changes will be observed until the start of the next loop.
-Place `updateButtonStates` at the start of the main loop to sync any pending events.
+For example, if an interrupt arrives in the middle of the main loop, no state changes will be observed until after the next call to `updateButtonStates`.

 The driver includes a small I2C wrapper (modified from https://github.com/Sovichea/avr-i2c-library) and expects the user to initialize the I2C bus to their application's needs.

-## Example
+## ATmega324 Example

 ```cpp
 #include <TCA8418.h>